-Albertans are passionate about balancing the development of our province’s rich resources with environmental stewardship.
-For the past 25 years, The Emerald Awards have recognized and celebrated the outstanding environmental achievements of large and small businesses, individuals, not-for-profit associations, community groups, youth and governments.
+For the past 25 years, the Emerald Awards have recognized and celebrated the outstanding environmental achievements of large and small businesses, individuals, not-for-profit associations, community groups, youth and governments.

-Each year the Foundation receives nominations in ten established categories.
-Nominations open in November and close at the end of February.
+Each year from November until February, the Alberta Emerald Foundation receives Emerald Award nominations in ten established categories.

-A panel of knowledgeable judges, with cross-sectoral experience, carry out an independent evaluation based on criteria outlined in the nominations package and select the finalists and recipients.
+A panel of knowledgeable judges with cross-sectoral experience carry out an independent evaluation based on established criteria and select the finalists and recipients.